farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 `PaymentExecutionException` - This exception will be thrown if the `selectedPaymentRail` is not supported.

+### GetAccountFlow

+A flow used to retrieve an ISO20022 Return Account message with information concerning a specific account and it's balance.

+#### Parameters

+* `accountIdentifier` - An data class which contains the information required to create an ISO20022 message.
+* `isoMessage` - An ISO formatted GetAccount message with all necessary query information.
+* `paymentRail` - A string indicating with payment rail should be queried.

+#### Return Type

+`String` - This flow will return a ISO20022 formatted ReturnAccount message.

+### RetrievePaymentByIdFlow

+A flow that retrieves a ISO20022 message containing information about a payment with the specified ID.

+#### Parameters

+* `paymentId` - The ID associated with the payment that was previously initiated.
+* `selectedPaymentRail` - The payment rail through which the payment was made.

+#### Return Type

+`String` - This flow will return a ISO20022 formatted message with information about the specified payment.
 ### NegotiatePaymentRailFlow

 Facilitates negotiation between two nodes to determine the appropriate payment rail through which the initiated payment should be routed.